susbo/concur/README.md

 perl concur_install_genome.pl --gtf Musmus10.gtf.gz --fasta Musmus10.pcg.fa.gz --short mm10 --pcg
 perl concur_install_genome.pl --gtf Homsap38.gtf.gz --fasta Homsap38.pcg.fa.gz --short hg38 --pcg
 ```
-The `--pcg` tag will assume that there is a string in the "CDS:61-1041" format in each fasta header.
+The `--pcg` tag will assume that there is a string in the "CDS:61-1041" format in each fasta header line.
 The start and end position of the coding sequence is retrieved from this string and is used to extract the coding sequence from the full transcript sequence.
 Coding sequences where the length is not a multiple of three nucleotides will not be used.

 This will create two files for mouse: data/mm10.bg.txt and data/mm10.bed.gz, and two files for human: data/hg38.bg.txt and data/hg38.bed.gz.